The Best CMS for Beginners in 2026

 SquareSpace also provides great SEO, where each page follows SEO best practices and gives you a plethora of capabilities, such as:

-However, this CMS platform isn’t the most user-friendly if you have no background in SEO, so you may need to take a hands-on approach in order to rank in SERPs.
+However, this CMS platform isn’t the most user-friendly if you have no background in SEO, so you may need to take a hands-on approach to rank in SERPs.

 Pros